Nursing, B.S. - Traditional (4 years)

 Criteria for progression in the Nursing major

-- Failure to successfully remediate a Notification of Needs Improvement
+- Failure to successfully remediate a Notification of Needs Improvement within the semester it is received.

 Any student who withdraws from any Nursing course will be required to meet with his/her faculty advisor.